recai-m/Redon-Text/README.md

 # Redon-Text
-Redon Text is a tool that you can view *.txt files.
+Redon Text is a tool for viewing *.txt files.
+Written in c# with .NET Framework(.NET 4.8).